getnikola/nikola/docs/manual.rst

 ~~~~

 The ``code`` directive has been included in docutils since version 0.9 and now
-replaces Nikola's ``code-block`` directive.
+replaces Nikola’s ``code-block`` directive.
 To ease the transition, two aliases
 for ``code`` directive are provided: ``code-block`` and ``sourcecode``:

 .. code:: restructuredtext